adanar/eIDAS-ISSPlus/README.md

 1. ISSPlus.war:	The Java Web application package containing the ISS+ executables as well as the configuration files.

 ### Deploying the ISS+ app

-The ISS+ app is provided as a pre-built .war archive which can be easily deployed on a tomcat 7+ web server.
 After deployment is complete, the following environmental variable needs to be set in the tomcat execution environment (either as OS/AS environment variable or command-line parameter): SP_CONFIG_REPOSITORY.
 The variable must point to the location of the file system where the ISS+ was deployed, followed by the subdirectories WEB-INF/classes

 ### Setting up the keystore